Raise the Titanic (film): Casting

-Elliott Gould was offered a lead role, but turned it down: "I don't want to raise the Titanic.
+Elliott Gould was offered a lead role, but turned it down, quipping: "I don't want to raise the Titanic.
 Let the Titanic stay where it is".
 Jason Robards said he did the film for "money, m'dear, money...
 We're all incidental to the hardware and the special effects on this one".
 In October 1979, Richard Jordan was cast as Dirk Pitt.
 Clive Cussler made a cameo in the film as a reporter at the script conference.

 Filming

 Filming started in October 1979 at CBS Studio Center.
 By this stage $15 million had already been spent on the tank and models.

-An old Greek ocean liner, SS Athinai (which was scrapped in 1989), was converted into a replica of the Titanic.
+An old Greek ocean liner, SS Athinai was converted into a replica of the Titanic.
 A scale model was used for close-up underwater scenes.
 At the time of filming there were conflicting views as to whether the Titanic had broken up as she foundered based on the original eyewitness testimony of the survivors, and – in line with the novel's assumption against the break-up narrative – the ship was portrayed as intact in the film.
-In 1985 the wreck of the real Titanic was located, confirming that she had broken up during the disaster, and lay in two pieces on the bottom of the North Atlantic in a state of advanced corrosion.
+In 1985, the wreck of the real Titanic was located, confirming that she had broken up during the disaster, and lay in two pieces on the bottom of the North Atlantic in a state of advanced corrosion.